Constitution of Mississippi: 1817 Constitution

 The 1817 constitution was the first constitution Mississippi had ever had as a U.S. state, having been created when the state joined the federal Union in 1817.
 It was replaced in 1832 by a new state constitution, which then was used until 1868.

 1832 Constitution

 The 1832 state constitution was in effect until 1868, and removed the requirement that voters must own property to cast ballots.
 However, the right to vote and run for elected office was restricted to white men only.
 African Americans and women were still prohibited from voting in the state or being elected into office under this constitution (until 1868 and 1920 respectively).
 The 1832 constitution was the last state constitution of Mississippi that was used while slavery was still legal in the United States.
 It was superseded in 1868, three years after the abolition of slavery, when it was replaced by a new constitution.

+One notable aspect of the 1832 constitution was that it prohibited importing slaves into Mississippi from other states after May 1, 1833.
+Some buyers of slaves them defaulted on their obligations to slave traders, arguing that the debt was voided by the law.
+The Taney Court upheld the obligation to pay the slave traders in Groves v.
+Slaughter, and Rowan v.
+Runnels.